CanonicalLtd/maas-docs/en/api.md

 controller interfaces for the VLAN specified in this field.

 **space** (*String*): Optional.
 The space this VLAN should be placed in.
-Passing in an empty string (or the string 'undefined') will cause the VLAN to be placed in the 'undefined' space.
+Passing in an empty string (or the string \'undefined\') will cause the VLAN to be placed in the \'undefined\' space.

 **Success**